Executing an Extreme Makeover

 - An Action Plan: An internal document that explains the rationale behind our JD Clean Up project and the power of a well-written JD.

 - A JD Content Template: Using the feedback gathered from my interviews with recruiters, I crafted a step-by-step JD writing guide.
 It’s designed in a way that allows our recruiters to follow the predefined steps to craft their JDs from scratch, or simply plug their specific information into the pre-written paragraphs.
 Our Content Template has significantly streamlined the JD writing and editing process.
-What would normally take a week to draft up now took 1 to 2 days.
+What would normally take a week to draft up now took less than a day.

 - An Exemplary JD doc: As a writer, I find it helpful to see examples of the kind of writing I’m tasked to produce.
 With this document of four outstanding JDs written by their colleagues, recruiters can see the precise writing style, formatting, tone of voice, and all required points in action.